ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/how_it_works.md

     that is used to set model-specific constants.
 - The ModelTiming object, which is used to validate the runtime and update frequency of the simulation.
-- The Data object, which is used to store all of the initial input data along with the variables representing the rest of the model state.
-This is also used to pass data between the different models.
+- The Data object, which is used to store data in array format.
+This is initially populated using all of the initial input data that is provided in array format (e.g. not the animal cohort data).
+As the simulation progresses, new variables are added and the value of existing variables are updated so that the object tracks the current state of the simulation.
+Because of this, the Data object is the primary way that information is passed between the different models.

 ## Data